ammubhave/mitdevel2017/README.md

        git push

 5 Once the changes are pushed go to the online github repository and issue a pull request using the 'Pull request' button on the top right and continuing further.
-A pull request will be issued which I can later accept and the code changes will be reflectred.
+A pull request will be issued which I can later accept and the code changes will be reflected.

 Running the website at your machine